 You may be advised to take regular blood pressure and heart rate (pulse) readings at home, or you may decide to do this for your own interest.
 Either way, it is important that you learn how to take an accurate reading.

 Monitoring your own blood pressure and heart rate can make you feel more in control of your condition and have more confidence in the treatment you have been given.
-Doctors and nurses will be interested in seeing a well-organised chart recording your heart rate and blood pressure at regular intervals.
-It provides information that will help your doctor to fine tune your treatment.
+You can also share this information with your doctor or heart failure nurse.
+Monitoring can provide information that may improve your management period.

 However, measuring your blood pressure at home can also make you more anxious about your condition.
-If so, you should try to resist the temptation to take readings more often than your doctor has recommended.
-Your doctor will discuss with you your present blood pressure and heart rate values, and explain to you the target values that should be achieved with the help of your treatment.
+If so, you should try to resist the temptation to take readings too often.
+Your doctor or nurse will discuss with you your present blood pressure and heart rate values, and explain to you the target values that should be achieved with the help of your treatment.
 These target values don’t mean that all measurements should necessarily fall within these limits.
 However, if repeated measurements are out of range, you should make an appointment your doctor or nurse.